catseye/ALPACA/doc/ALPACA.markdown

     =  dd
     = -----

-(TODO: explain that diamond inheritance is not in practice a problem, as classes cannot contain any of their own state, which is what makes diamond inheritance a problem in most languages with MI.)
+Informative: diamond inheritance is not in practice a problem, as classes do not defined or contain any state (information) which is not in the state itself, which is what makes diamond inheritance problematic in most languages with multiple inheritance.

 ### Neighbourhoods ###